VArtzy/Bun-Book-Management-API/docs/book.md

 Query params:

-- name: search by name, using like, optional
+- title: search by title, using like, optional
 - author: search by author, using like, optional
 - rating: search by rating, descending or ascending, optional
 - cursor: pointer to fetch next records, optional